FikriAbdillah01/gdp-prediction/README.md

 - Econometric (AutoRegressive (AR) + Factor Model (FM))
 - Machine learning (Linear Regression, Decision Tree, Random Forest, XGBoost)

-Eksperimen akan dibagi menjadi enam konfigurasi.
-Pertama, model dilatih menggunakan data 1947-1958 untuk memprediksi GDP tahun yang sama.
-Model yang telah dilatih akan digunakan untuk memprediksi GDP tahun berikutnya, yaitu 1959-1971, 1972-2003, dan 2004-2024.
-Kedua, data tahun 1959-1971 digunakan model untuk memprediksi tahun 1972-2003 dan 2004-2024, dan begitu pula data tahun 1972-2003.
-Hal ini dilakukan karena data yang akan diprediksi memiliki fitur-fitur yang ada pada data digunakan untuk melatih model.
-Setiap model yang diajukan menggunakan konfigurasi tersebut.
-Hasil dari prediksi akan menggunakan metrik ***root mean squared error***.
+The experiment will be divided into three configurations with six outputs.
+First, the model is trained using the 1947-1958 data set to predict GDP for the 1959-1971, 1972-2003, and 2004-2024 year groups.
+Second, the 1959-1971 data set is used by the model to predict the 1972-2003 and 2004-2024 year groups, and the model with the 1972-2003 data set is trained to predict GDP for the 2004-2024 year group.
+This is done because the data to be predicted has features that are in the data used to train the model.
+Each proposed model uses this configuration.
+The results of the prediction will use the ***root mean squared error*** metric to show the accuracy of the prediction.

 <p>
 <img width = "800" height = "300" src = "figures/exp config.png">